Self-authorship: Leading Theorists of Self-Authorship

 Order 0: Newborn - 18 months old.
 Infants live in an object-less world, until they begin to recognize their surroundings.

 Order 1: Occurs at approximate two years old when the child understands that they can control their body's reflexes.

-Order 2: Instrumental Mind.
+Order 2: Instrumental Mind, also known as the Imperial Mind.
 The individual has the ability to think in a more organized way.
+6% of the adult population fall into this stage.

 Order 3: Socialized Mind.
 Ability to understand how they process emotion and become committed to the people and guiding beliefs that make up their community.
+58% of the adult population fall into this stage.

 Order 4: Self-Authoring Mind.
 Individual has the ability to self-regulate and looks for relationships that benefit themselves and others.
 These relationships become important as the individual looks to their relationships as a way to continually develop.
+35% of the adult population falls into this stage.

 Order 5: Self-Transforming Mind.
 When conducting research, Kegan found that many adults did not reach this stage and those who did, did not reach Order 5 until the age of 40 years old.
+1% of the adult population falls into this stage.